sarahpedz/components-library/README.md

 # HTML / CSS Components Library
-Library of HTML components for an easier build process
+Library of HTML components for an easier build process.